-Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit 5 (2012) 5% 10% least deprived 10% least deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and 2 receive this are on a low income.
-This statistic only covers people living in private house below £142.70 (single people) or £ 217.90 (couples) so those who Percentage of working age persons (16-74) with no qualifications 2 (2011) 15% 10% least deprived 50% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
-Qu ualifications may make it e asier to find employment.
-Learning al so helps promote active citizenship and combat social exclusion.
-Percentage of Children under 16 in Poverty 7 (2010) 5% 50% least deprived 50% least deprived The proportion of children in families in receipr of either out of work benefits or tax credits where th trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friend qualifications, have lower employment chances, thus restricting their ability to get a good job and fi ls round for tea or celebrate the eir birthdays.
-Many will never have a holida Index of Multiple Deprivation (IMD) 8 (2010) 8.1 50% least deprived 50% least deprived Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains such as financial, health, education, services or crime. continuous measure of relative deprivation therefore there is no definitive point on the scale below which areas are considered to be deprived and above which they are not.
-While being in the most deprived 10% may indicate financial disadvantage, it could equally be due to isolated living.
-Proportion of the working age population who are in receipt of a key out-of-work benefit^5 (2012) 1% 10% least deprived 10% least deprived Number of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Employment and Support Allowance (ESA), Incapacity Benefit (IB), Income Support (IS) (as a lone parent or in the "other" category), Other income related benefits.
-Social rented as a percentage of all households 2 (2011) 4% 50% least deprived 50% least deprived Social housing is housing that is let at low rents and on a secure basis to people in housing need.
+A low-level of skill or educational attainment is one indicator of social disadvantage.
+Qualifications may make it easier to find employment.
+Learning also helps promote active citizenship and combat social exclusion.

+Percentage of Children under 16 in Poverty 7 (2010) 27% 50% most deprived 50% most deprived The proportion of children in families in receipr of either out of work benefits or tax credits where th trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have frienc qualifications, have lower employment chances, thus restricting their ability to get a good job and J ls round for tea or celebrate the eir birthdays.
+Many will never have a holid Index of Multiple Deprivation (IMD) 8 (2010) 28.9 50% most deprived 50% most deprived Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains su which areas are considered to be deprived and above which they are not.While being in the most do no definitive point on the scale below Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 13% 50% most deprived 50% most deprived Number of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Other income related benefits.
+Employment and Support Allowance (ESA), Incapacity Benefit (I B), Income Support (IS) (as a lone po arent or in the "other" category), Social rented as a percentage of all households 2 (2011) 28% 10% most deprived 10% most deprived Social housing is housing that is let at low rents and on a secure basis to people in housing need.
 It is generally provided by councils and not-for-profit organisations such as housing associations.
-Vulnerable groups are often concentrated in the social housing sector, with low rates of employment and low income levels Lone Parent Households as a percentage of all households with children 2 (2011) 14% 50% least deprived 50% least deprived 14% 50% least deprived 50% least deprived
+Vulnerable groups are often concentrated in the social housing sector, with low rates of employment and low income levels Lone Parent Households as a percentage of all households 18% 50% least deprived 50% most deprived